-If you don’t have any needs that can’t be met by your final salary pension scheme, then there is little reason to transfer and accept the risk of being worse off in retirement.
-However, if you do have some needs that a money purchase scheme would provide that can’t be met by the final salary scheme then we can consider whether a transfer might benefit you.
+If you don’t have any needs that can’t be met by your final salary scheme, then there is little reason to transfer and accept the risk of being worse off in retirement.
+However, if you do have some needs that a money purchase scheme would provide that can’t be met by the scheme then we can consider whether a transfer might benefit you.

 Your assets and pensions